 Simply turning on the radio or some background music can shift your focus away from your tinnitus.
 This is often called ‘masking’ your tinnitus.

-Utilising background noise can offer immediate tinnitus relief for some.
+Utilising background noise can offer immediate support for some.

 Try to have the sound at a level just slightly louder than your tinnitus.
 It can distract you from the “ringing/buzzing/whistling/whooshing” sounds associated with your tinnitus.